 - training of hospital staff in collecting and preserving crime evidence and in the special needs of vulnerable survivors;

 - intercession with employers and creditors, if required;

 - information on major case developments and decisions at all critical proceedings, as well as information on the offender’s status from arrest through release (including the minimum time that those convicted must serve if sentenced to incarceration);

-- advance notice of court appearance dates, scheduling changes, and continuances;
+- adequate notice of court appearance dates, scheduling changes, and continuances;

-- protections for victims who are threatened or subjected to intimidation; and
+- protections for survivors who are threatened or subjected to intimidation; and

-- expeditious return of property when no longer needed as evidence.
+- prompt return of property when no longer needed as evidence.

 States should establish and improve information systems for crime survivors.